slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 4. Proactive Problem Management – Go Directly to the Source: As complexity increases, so too does the potential for conflict or confusion.
 As an exponential leader, you must be proactive in managing this.
 Sue’s strategy is simple and clear: “Go to the source, directly to the source.
 Don’t complain to managers or others before you’ve gone to the person first to resolve the conflict.”
 7. You Can’t Delegate Culture: This is absolutely critical for exponential leaders.
 Culture can make or break a company, and therefore it a) must be very high on a leader’s list of priorities and b) must come from the top.
 Leaders can’t delegate culture.
 Sue goes on, “Leaders are the culture bearers, the torchkeepers of culture in our companies.
 They might have change agents, or those that actually help them amplify their culture, but the leader cannot delegate culture.
 This is a truth that a lot of us forget because we’re so busy.
 Employees and teams really want to see it from their leaders.
 They want to hear the talk, they want to watch them walk the talk, all the time.”
 Interestingly, while leaders cannot delegate culture creation, they can delegate culture keeping.

-Just last week I reminded my team to leave in all internal key Meetings one seat free -- for our customer ... like Jeff Bezos practiced it in all Amazon meetings.

-There are three keys: honesty, effectiveness, and efficiency.
+- There are three keys: honesty, effectiveness, and efficiency.
 -->

 > *'If you want to lead, simply act with confidence and others around you will pick up on that energy and fall in line.
 No explicit statements needed.
 If someone fails to fall in line, either your leadership needs improvement or you need to excise them from your group.'*

-Leaders are team makers: there are no bad teams, only bad leaders.
+Leaders are team makers.
+There are no bad teams, only bad leaders.

 Being a leader is different from being a boss: it requires to be a manager and a psychotherapist.
 Leadership is based on emotional intelligence, people don’t follow robots, they follow the strong person.
 The secret to motivating people and maintaining their morale is to get them to think less about themselves and more about the group.
 Leadership is the ability to locate yourself.